ZeitgeberH/patchview/docs/tutorials.rst

 **Note**: this method assume that you follow a naming convention: date-slice#-cell#.
 For example, 20220202s1c1.dat, means this file was recorded on date 2022/02/02 from slice 1 and cell 1.

-Sometimes, you may record multiple cells from a single slice.
+Sometimes, you may record multiple cells from a single slice (check test data in `tests\data\connection_tests`).
 Each cell's recording may be stored in a separate file.
 Or, they were stored in a single file.
 And You may also record multiple slices from a single day.
 The following method would enable you importing cells from a single slice (possibly in multiple files).